Priyammm05/tickertape-assignment/README.md

   - Smooth transition animation between home and detail pages.

 - **Pagination & Infinite Scrolling 📄**
-  - Initially loads 5 articles.
+  - Initially loads 5 articles (since most of the time I was getting less then 20 result which was mentioned in the pdf so to make the pagination works more efficiently have made it 5 which can be changed in the constants for any number)
   - As the user scrolls down, more articles are fetched dynamically.
   - A shimmer effect is shown during loading.